“Now, more than ever, the corporate strategy for large companies hinges on the people strategy.”

 This was a key takeaway from a summit of HR leaders and Boston Consulting Group (BCG) experts, who met to discuss the future of HR and the trends shaping it.
 It goes without saying that great HR functions are strategic: they play a vocal role in critical business decisions and control a significant portion of a company’s expenses.

 Management consultant Ram Charan, McKinsey & Co global managing director Dominic Barton, and Korn Ferry vice chairman Dennis Carey have gone so far as to recommend (in their HBR article, People Before Strategy) that “the CEO should create a triumvirate at the top of the corporation that includes both the CFO and the CHRO” that “makes the connection between the organization and business results.”

 Why?
 Today’s business environment is more complex than ever before, creating an unmatched opportunity for HR to create value for the business.
-PwC’s 18th Annual Global CEO survey, which included a report on People strategy for the digital age: A new take on talent, identified six key priorities for CEOs and HR:
+PwC’s 18th Annual Global CEO survey identified six key priorities for CEOs and HR:

 - Find the right leaders